HomeLatest NewsGovTechUttar Pradesh to float tender to install GPS, panic button in 11,750 UPSRTC buses

 Preferred Source of Google

 UP government will be issuing a tender for the project on May 28 for ordinary and AC buses.
-As part of this project, the government will utilise Rs 15 crore from the Nirbhaya Fund to install the two device — a panic button for help and GPS to keep an eye on the buses at all times from a central control room.
+As part of this project, the government will utilise Rs 15 crore from the Nirbhaya Fund to install the two device — a panic button for emergency help and GPS to keep an eye on the buses at all times from a central control room.

 The Board of Directors of UPSRTC has already given its nod to the proposal to install the two devices in State Roadways buses.